rmunroe/appian-spear-power-tools/README.md

 ```
 (Note: your UUIDs will be unique.)

+#### Example 2 - Update a List of Dictionary with newly generated UUIDs
 If you need to loop over many objects and add/update UUIDs:
 ```
 a!localVariables(